chris-redfield/saborosa/README.md

 Since the game is viewed from a top-down isometric angle, collision boxes use the **bottom portion** of each sprite — the "ground footprint" — rather than the full visual rect.

 **Player:**
-- Visual size: 48 x 56px
+- Visual size: 145 x 109px (matches sprite sheet dimensions)
-- Collision footprint: 48 x 28px (bottom half, offset 28px from top)
+- Collision footprint: 48 x 28px (centered at bottom, offset 48px from left, 81px from top)
 - Debug: green rect = visual, red rect = collision

 **Rocks:**